orm81zp/project-BabyYodaBot/README.md

 ### Commands for further implementation

 ```
-show-note                 - used to display a note: show-note <index>

 change-note               - used to change a note: change-note <index> <text>
 search-note               - used to search notes by content (case-insensitive): search-note <search>
 remove-note               - used to remove a note: remove-note <index>
-all-notes                 - used to display all notes: all-notes

 add-tag                   - used to add a tag: add-tag <index> <tag|s>
 search-by-tag             - used to display all notes found by a tag (case-insensitive, strict match): search-by-tag <tag|s>